-Dr. Erica Berman has her Masters of Counseling Psychology and a special certificate in infertility counselling.
-She also has her PhD in Exercise Sciences, and has been working as a fitness instructor and personal trainer for 20 years.
+Dr. Erica Berman has her Masters of Counseling Psychology and a special certificate in infertility counseling.
+She also has her Ph.D. in Exercise Sciences and has been working as a fitness instructor and personal trainer for 20 years.
 She enjoys helping clients make positive changes in their lifestyle and health.
 She has a special interest in the area of infertility which extends not just to individuals and couples facing infertility, but also clients dealing with low self-esteem, anxiety, depression, grief and loss, and relationship issues.
-Along the way she has also developed a passion for helping members of the LGBTQ community create families through third-party assisted-reproductive technologies.
+Along the way, she has also developed a passion for helping members of the LGBTQ community create families through third-party assisted-reproductive technologies.

 Topics discussed in today’s episode

 - How prevalent is sexual abuse?
 And why is this an important topic to bring to light?

 - The nature of pain and loss and why we are always comparing our experiences to those of others

 - Why do most people still believe that sexual abuse is rare?
 And why do we have a hard time believing that someone we know could be responsible?

 - The impact that sexual abuse can have even if the survivor of the abuse doesn’t define it as sexual abuse or assault